- Information held about you

 - Hoople Ltd in order to process payments

 - Historic Environment Record data will be provided to organisations such as Historic England, other professional organisations, heritage contractors, universities, researchers or other interested parties including members of the public.
-This will sometimes include redacted personal information to provide a full an accurate historic record
+This will sometimes include redacted personal information to provide a full and accurate historic record.

 - How long we keep your personal information

 Due to the nature of the Historic Environment Record as a permanent archive of Herefordshire's historic environment, recorded and archives on heritage assets are needed to be retained indefinitely.
-Other information, such as related to processing enquiries, will only be kept to provide a satisfactory service and to improve the service but is not available outside the service.
+Other information, such as related to processing enquiries, will only be kept to provide satisfactory oversight and improve service delivery.
+It will not be made available outside the service.
 All information will be held securely and if necessary destroyed under confidential conditions.

 - Your rights